guilopes46/guilopes46/README.md

 <!--
 **guilopes46/guilopes46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started
+at atualmente eu estou fazendo curso no moment estou aprendendo  a programar whatsapp 11984084896
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...